LONG BIO -download-

 Langston Hughes II is a multi-instrumentalist, composer, and bandleader based in the Washington D.C. metropolitan area.

-The pursuit of music for Hughes has been the result of a lifelong passion made reality.
-Beginning in his grade school years, Hughes discovered a fascination for music.
-Despite originally perceiving his love of music merely a hobby, with a plan to study engineering, he recognized music was undeniably intertwined with his sense of being.
-He trusted his faith as well as himself and committed to his future career as a musician.
-He revisited his original writings, produced new pieces, worked with peers and mentors, and emerged with a reinvigorated spirit that assured him that he was on his destined path.
+The pursuit of music for Langston has been the result of a lifelong passion made reality.
+Beginning in his grade school years, Langston discovered a fascination for music.
+Despite originally perceiving his love of music as merely a hobby, with a plan to study engineering in college, he recognized music was undeniably intertwined with his sense of being.
+He trusted his faith, took a leap, and committed to his future career as a musician.
+With the help of peers, teachers, and mentors, Langston emerged with a reinvigorated spirit that assured him that he was on his destined path.

 SHORT BIO -download-

 Langston Hughes II is a Washington D.C based multi-instrumentalist, composer, and bandleader creating inspirational original compositions and reimaginings of classic songs.
 What was once a hobby became a clearly destined path for Langston, as he transformed his musical hobbies into a flourishing career.
 Langston is currently a student at Howard University in Washington, DC studying under the tutelage of Charlie Young III, and continues to develop his skills, knowledge, and creative thinking through teachers and mentors such as Cyrus Chestnut, Allyn Johnson, Bruce Williams, Tim Green, and others.